MalcolmPete/rankr/README.md

 # rankr
 Fantasy football player ranker (alpha)

+**IMPORTANT**
+Project is currently inactive as fantasy ADPs are not available anymore.
+We'll be back next season!

 Future additions:
 - Mobile support / App
 - Popup that explains how to use the website